makersacademy/shop-manager-challenge/recipes/table_schema.md

 ```
 # EXAMPLE:

-Table: posts
+Table: items
 id: SERIAL
-title: text
-content: text
+name: text
+price: int
+quantity: int

-Table: tags
+Table: orders
 id: SERIAL
-name: text
+customer: text
+date: date
 ```

 ## 4. Design the Many-to-Many relationship

 Make sure you can answer YES to these two questions:

 1. Can one [TABLE ONE] have many [TABLE TWO]?
-(Yes/No)
+Yes
 2. Can one [TABLE TWO] have many [TABLE ONE]?
-(Yes/No)
+Yes

 ```
 # EXAMPLE

-1. Can one tag have many posts?
+1. Can one item have many orders?
 YES
-2. Can one post have many tags?
+2. Can one order have many items?
 YES
 ```

 _If you would answer "No" to one of these questions, you'll probably have to implement a One-to-Many relationship, which is simpler.
 Use the relevant design recipe in that case._